BenWilliams7/went-to-bali-mwahaha/README.md

 * Sorry, didn't get around to tests.
 It mostly works.
 There might be a few bugs.

-## Refactoring
+## Refactoring and Bug Fixes

-Add AJAX elements for asynchronous loading.
+1. Added AJAX elements to asynchronously update the shopping cart with products on the index.

+2. Fixed bug that occurred when no quantity was added.